railsuser2014/openobject-doc-book-en/5/5_14_Stock/5_14_Stock_mvts.rst

 The first method is to manually enter the information in the incoming shipment.
-To receive the products through this method, you have to go to :guilabel:`Incoming Shipments` section in the :guilabel:`Warehouse Management` submenu, click on New and then you enter the information about the reception.
+To receive the products through this method, you have to go to :guilabel:`Incoming Shipments` section in the :guilabel:`Warehouse Management` submenu, click New and then you enter the information about the receipt.

 .. figure:: images/stock_getting.png
 	:scale: 75